kframework/eei-semantics/eei.md

 Introduction
 ------------

-This document aims to specify an ewasm VM in a way useful to contract writers and VM implementers.
+This document aims to specify an Ethereum VM in a way useful to contract writers and VM implementers (mostly for Ewasm).
 To this end, multiple things are specified:

 -   The extra state that a VM needs to have around to successfully respond to calls into the EEI.